mojojojoe/code-review/README.md

-___Skill assessment for HyperionDev for the purpose of code reviewer___
+# Skill assessment for HyperionDev for the purpose of code reviewer #

+---

 This assignment is defined in the pdf file "_CoGrammar__2021_Code_Reviewer.pdf"

 Briefly, it consists of 4 sections each with an elective.
 The sections subsequent to section A need to be coded in a language not the same as that chosen in section A.

+The four sections pertain to

+A. Code review
+B. Data Analysis
+C. Implementation of algorithm
+D. Asymptotic complexity theory

-This submission uses code in Python for section A. R for section B and Julia for section C.
+This submission uses code in

+- Python for section A.
+- R for section B and
+- Julia for section C.
-Section D requires interpretation of Javascript.
+- Section D requires interpretation of Javascript.

 The assignment was written in Emacs on Ubuntu 20.04.
 A jupyter notebook was used as was the docker daemon.